-In hindsight, if the shareholders had agreed that the shares held by Mr Lim will be passed to his sons, and had begun the process of preparing the successors through a mentoring process involving both shareholders (Mr Lim and Mr Tan), and parties had agreed prior to the death of Mr Lim that Mr Tan will continue to maintain the position of managing director, the situation may have been different, and the business may have survived another generation.
+In hindsight, if the shareholders had agreed that the shares held by Mr Lim will be passed to his sons and had begun the process of preparing the successors through a mentoring process involving both shareholders (Mr Lim and Mr Tan), and parties had agreed prior to the death of Mr Lim that Mr Tan will continue to maintain the position of managing director, the situation may have been different, and the business may have survived another generation.

-Conflict between the beneficiaries
+The conflict between the beneficiaries

 A second danger is where the second generation shareholders disagree on how the business should be run and no one party has sufficient shareholding to make decisions.
 On a basic level, the shareholding percentages determine the level of control a shareholder has: